saurabharora90/saurabharora90.github.io/_posts/2026-03-12-syncing-your-ai-guidelines-across-workflows.md

 ## The Result: Seamless AI Assistance

 My workflow is now truly unified.
-When I open a PR, the **GitHub bot** sees the guidelines in the repo and knows exactly how I want my tests written.
-When I'm in the IDE using **Android Studio Agent Mode**, it picks up the same context.
+When I open a PR, the GitHub bot sees the guidelines in the repo and knows exactly how I want my tests written.
+When I'm in the IDE using Android Studio Agent Mode, it picks up the same context.

 I no longer have to repeat myself or deal with conflicting suggestions.
 It is just one consistent set of rules that follows me wherever I go.

-Happy composing!
+Happy agent engineering!